jdubray/sam-fsm/README.md

 - `deterministic`         : a boolean value, `true` if the FSM is deterministic
 - `enforceAllowedActions` : a boolean value, when `true` the acceptors will validate that a valid action is used to transition away from a state
 - `pc`                    : a string that is used to rename the `pc` variable, `{ pc: 'status' }` will use `model.status` as the control state variable.
+- `componentName`         : an optional SAM component name that will deploy the FSM in the SAM component local state tree
+- `blockUnexpectedActions`: when true, uses the SAM allowedActions implementation to block unexpected actions.
+When several FSMs are running the collection of allowed actions is the sum of all expected actions.

 ### Integration with SAM